 Sync Customer Group Child: This is an unscheduled script that syncs group child from Mailchimp to NetSuite.
 Groups created in NetSuite automatically sync to Mailchimp without the deployment of a script.

 Note: Scheduled scripts also usually have an unscheduled option that will allow you to run the script manually for more immediate uses or testing purposes.

 The Mailchimp integration comes with a number of scripts that can be deployed manually.
 We will use the example of syncing groups and tags to demonstrate this.
 You can create tags and groups from within Mailchimp and sync them to NetSuite by manually deploying the Sync Customer Group Categories and the Sync Customer Tag from Mailchimp.
 To access any of the Mailchimp scripts go to CUSTOMIZATION>SCRIPTING>SCRIPTS, you can search for the Mailchimp scripts by selecting the bundle ID 383460 in the filter tab.

-Find the script you wish do deploy and select View.
-Go the the Deployments sub tab and select the script that has Status: Not Scheduled, and click on the title of that script.
+Find the script you wish to deploy and select View.
+Go to the Deployments sub-tab and select the script that has Status: Not Scheduled, and click on the title of that script.
 Then click Edit>Save and Execute.

 On the script status page, hit Refresh until the Status shows Complete.